-Strategy alignment Does your corporate strategy identify and reflect sustainability as strategic priority/ies for your bank? ⊠ Yes □ No Please describe how your bank has aligned and/or is planning to align its strategy to be consistent with the Sustainable Development Goals (SDGs), the Paris Climate Agreement, and relevant national and regional frameworks.
-Does your bank also reference any of the following frameworks or sustainability regulatory reporting requirements in its strategic priorities or policies to implement these? ☐ UN Guiding Principles on Business and Human Rights ☐ International Labour Organization fundamental conventions
+Strategy anglinient Does your corporate strategy identify and reflect sustainability as strategic priority/ies for your bank? ⊠ Yes □ No Please describe how your bank has aligned and/or is planning to align its strategy to be consistent with the Sustainable Development Goals (SDGs), the Paris Climate Agreement, and relevant national and regional frameworks.
+Does your bank also reference any of the following frameworks or sustainability regulatory reporting requirements in its strategic priorities or policies to implement these? □ UN Guiding Principles on Business and Human Rights ☐ International Labour Organization fundamental conventions ☑ UN Global Compact ☐ UN Declaration on the Rights of Indigenous Peoples

-☐ UN Declaration on the Rights of Indigenous Peoples ☑ Any applicable regulatory reporting requirements on environmental risk assessments, e.g. on climate risk - please specify which ones: TCFD ☐ Any applicable regulatory reporting requirements on social risk assessments, e.g. on modern slavery - please specify which ones: ☐ None of the above Response Links and references Pages 161 and 162 of the annual report describe how sustainability has been incorporated into the Group's business strategy.
-Its sustainability policy describes the Group's approach to sustainability in more detail.
-The Group's ambition of being a driving force behind a sustainable future should especially be mentioned here, as should its goal of a net zero loan portfolio by 2040.
-The objective is to ensure that the Group does its bit to contribute to society's goal of limiting global warming in line with the Paris Agreement.
-SpareBank 1 Nord-Norge's sustainability work is based on the Principles for Responsible Banking (PRB), the UN Global Compact and the OECD Guidelines for Multinational Enterprises.
-Due diligence is conducted in line with the provisions of the Transparency Act.
-Annual Report 161 and 162 Policy for sustainability
+\boxtimes Any applicable regulatory reporting requirements on environmental on climate risk - please specify which ones: TCFD risk assessments, e.g. \Box Any applicable regulatory reporting requirements on social risk assessments, e.g. on modern slavery - please specify which ones: ☐ None of the above Response: Links and references Please see the Annual report for information on how sustainability has been incorporated into the Group's business strategy.
+The sustainability policy describes the Group's approach to Annual report page 24-25 sustainability in more detail.
+SpareBank 1 Nord-Norge aims to be a driving force behind a sustainable future in the north and has a goal of reaching net zero emissions in the loan portfolio by 2040.
+Sustainability policy